-There are 3 refrigeration piping options for this case group: standard, rear, and top.
-Standard piping penetration is located beneath the case in the front-right area, fully visible in front of the fan plenum.
-Rear piping penetration is located behind the case in the rear-right area, consisting of a pre-cut access punch-out that exposes the foam material that must be penetrated prior to pipe joining (Fig. 6).
-Rear top-box option consists of piping enclosed in a foam box that exits at the back-right of the case, near the top.
+There are three refrigeration piping options for this case family: standard, rear, and top.

+Standard piping penetration is located at the front-right area of the case, fully visible in front of the fan plenum.
+Rear piping penetration is located at the rear-right area, consisting of a pre-cut access punch-out, exposing the foam material that must be penetrated prior to pipe joining (Fig. 9).
+The rear-box top option consists of piping enclosed in a foam box that exits at the back-right of the case, near the top.